Diskeeper Can Boost Your SQL Server's Performance

 Now that the disk is defragged, are we done?
 No. Fragmentation never stops.

-at it.
-Because of this, defragmentation needs to be done continually, if you want
+good job at it.
+Because of this, defragmentation needs to be done continually,

-optimal disk I/O performance.
-To accomplish this goal, Diskeeper allows you to
+if you want optimal disk I/O performance.
+To accomplish this goal, Diskeeper allows

 options, the easiest to use is the "Set it and Forget It" option.
 By selecting this